bazobagwabo/Auto_pool_tool/README.md

 		Changelog

-V1.2	- Added failsafe for adventure mode (in case account gets reset to campaign mode)
+V1.2:
-	- Added failsafe for armory, it will force equip even if some gems or gear is missing (better to do shitty runs, than to not do runs at all)
+Added failsafe for armory, it will force equip saved armory Added failsafe for adventure mode
-	- changed some timings when changing character, longer sleep timers in mennu
+Edited some timings, longer sleep in menu

+V1.1
-V1.1 - Fixed error in F6 AHK (it wouldn't resume after logging 3rd character)
+Fixed error in F6 AHK (it wouldn't resume after logging 3rd character)